-- · Before school until homeroom begins (7:43 a.m.) - · During the High School student's breakfast and lunch, headphones are required while playing music, videos, and games. - · After school (3:00 p.m.)

-• Personal electronic devices and earbuds/headphones are not permitted in areas of the school designated as "Red Zones."
-These areas include Hallways, Gymnasium, Restrooms, Locker Rooms, Athletic Fields, Offices.
-Generally, cell phones will not be permitted in classrooms during instruction.
-Students may be asked to turn in their cellphone daily during instruction and/or testing.
-Failure to comply will result in school wide cell phone privileges.
-Students on ineligibility may lose their cell phone privileges during study halls until they are removed from the ineligibility list.
-Classroom teachers may classify their rooms as a green zone for educational purposes when needed.

-Personal electronic devices will not be used to cause any disruption in the educational process or for unethical or illegal purposes.
-Prohibited uses include, but are not limited to, cheating on assignments or tests, harassing or bullying, taking or distributing unauthorized photographs, recording others or incidents on Falconer Central School property.

-- · Personal electronic devices will not be used to access any obscene, threatening or otherwise inappropriate school material via any form of communication. - · Personal electronic devices will not be used for any activity prohibited by the Falconer Central School Code of Conduct or Dignity Act.
-These devices are also prohibited from circumventing the Falconer Central School network security or for any unauthorized access to, or inappropriate use of, the school network. - · Falconer Central School is not responsible or liable for the theft, loss, data loss, damage, destruction, misuse, or vandalism of any student's electronic device on school property.
+- Before school until homeroom begins (7:42am) - During the student's breakfast and lunch, headphones are required while playing music, videos, and games. - After school (3:10pm) - Personal electronic devices and earbuds are not permitted in areas of the school designated as "Red Zones."
+These areas include Hallways, Gymnasium, Restrooms, Locker Rooms, Athletic Fields, Offices, and Classrooms.
+Classroom teachers may designate their room as a "Green Zone" for educational purposes on a daily basis. - Personal electronic devices will not be used to cause any disruption in the educational process or for unethical or illegal purposes.
+Prohibited uses include, but are not limited to, cheating on assignments or tests, harassing or bullying, taking or distributing unauthorized photographs, recording others or incidents on Falconer Central School property. - Personal electronic devices will not be used to access any obscene, threatening or otherwise inappropriate school material via any form of electronic communication. - Personal electronic devices will not be used for any activity prohibited by the Falconer Central School Code of Conduct or Dignity Act.
+These devices are also prohibited from circumventing the Falconer Central School network security or for any unauthorized access to, or inappropriate use of, the school network. - Falconer Central School is not responsible or liable for the theft, loss, data loss, damage, destruction, misuse, or vandalism of any student's electronic device on school property.
 Students are provided access to Falconer Central School computers and technology on a daily basis for educational purposes.